 ORM Myth 7: It is difficult to get people to write reviews

 Ok, nobody is overly eager to spend time writing a review, even if it takes a few minutes.
 Yet, often it is enough to simply ask, especially if you do it right after a successful interaction.
-Again, modern technology plays right into your hand: you can use automated post survey solutions to send email requests nice and easy.
+Again, modern technology plays right into your hand: you can use automated post-survey solutions to send email requests nice and easy.
 So, take action now to directly impact the number and freshness of reviews.
 Positive and detailed reviews go a long way, even when they are few and far in between.
+If you would like to learn more about online reviews and their benefits, read more about them here.

 Holding the reins